jtwy23/seed2cigar/README.md

 ### Javascript

-Running all the javascript code through [JSHint](https://jshint.com/) there were no errors that was highlighted.
-There were some warnings for the but it was only towards users who are not using ES6 enabaled web browsers.
-I further tested the viability of not changing the javascript code by getting the target audience of this type of website to view the website and play the quiz with no problems in loading and populating the appropriate parts of the quiz through javascript.
+Running all the javascript code through [JSHint](https://jshint.com/) there were no errors.
+There were some warnings on the cigargame.js file but it was only because the code is written in ES6.
+I further tested the viability of the javascript code by getting the target audience to visit the website and play the quiz.
+All came back that the website loaded well and the quiz populated the questions from the javascript.

 #### cigargame.js
 ![cigargamejs validator img](readme-images/cigargamejs.jpg)